Ma128-bit/ML4DQM-v2/README.md

 ```
 where `run registry site` is obtained usign: `pip show runregistry`

+**Note:** since in SWAN you are using an LCG release that you are note allowed to modify, you have to:

+1 - Install the packages in user scope with `pip install omsapi runregistry --user`

+2 - Make sure that your SWAN session has access to packages installed in your `/eos` are by checking the "Use Python packages installed on CERNBox" box when starting your session

 **For all users:**

 Follow the "Authentication Prerequisites" instructions on [runregistry_api_client](https://github.com/cms-DQM/runregistry_api_client).
 Then follow [oms-api-client](https://gitlab.cern.ch/cmsoms/oms-api-client) instructions.
 (You can use the same application for both runregistry and oms)